Respirator Clearance for Your Employees

 WellNow offers qualitative fit testing in all of our locations using procedures that follow OSHA Fit Test Protocol 1910.134(f):

 - Administer Bitrex or smoke irritant

-OSHA compliant quantitative fit testing is currently only offered in our Big Flats location.
+OSHA-compliant quantitative fit testing is currently offered at select locations.
 This protocol includes:

 Sampling and measurement of air particles in face piece using a PortaCount machine